 More Ways to Build Your Brand On Campus

-Guaranteed to fit your organization's budget.
-Check out these free and low cost opportunities to build your brand on campus:
+Check out these free and low-cost opportunities to build your brand on campus:

-- Resume Critiques: held every Friday afternoon, this opportunity will allow you to give back to the college while interacting 1:1 with potential candidates.
+- Resume Critiques—Held every Friday afternoon, this opportunity will allow you to give back to the college while interacting with potential candidates.

-- Coffee Talks: opportunity for you to talk about your company, industry, and what you do over a cup of Joe.
-Partner with Reynolds Espresso Lane and utilize space in the student lounge to capture your targeted audience.
+- Coffee Talks—The opportunity for you to talk about your company, industry, and what you do.
+Partner with Reynolds Espresso Lane and use space in the student lounge to capture your targeted audience.

-- Classroom Presentations: the BCDC welcomes guest lecturers for our Introduction to Internships course.
+- Classroom Presentations—We welcome guest lecturers for our Introduction to Internships course.
 Share your knowledge and expectations with future talent.

-- On-campus Interviews: let us do the work for you.
-The BCDC will promote your openings and establish an interviewing schedule on your behalf.
+- On-campus Interviews—Let us do the work for you.
+We will promote your openings and establish an interviewing schedule on your behalf.

-- Student Clubs: excellent tactic to speak directly to the students who interest you.
+- Student Clubs—Speak directly to the students in majors that interest you.

-- College Events: consider sponsoring campus activities such as: Engineering Week, Hackathon, Women in STEMM.
+- College Events—Consider sponsoring campus activities such as Engineering Week, Hackathon, and Women in STEMM.

-- Guest Judging: the BCDC is seeking volunteers to judge our annual Senior Design Showcase
+- Guest Judging—We are seeking volunteers to judge our annual senior design showcase.